HwWobbe/Wip-Main/README.md

      - via a PR
       - make adequate Notes
 - morph this in ways that encourage convergance
   - testing 3 X theSum of lower values - as a shading test
+    - observe when the next shading drop happens to determine the lower limit
 - consider https://github.com/features/copilot/extensions

 ## 2024-11: